nyggus/makepackage/README.md

 ## Rationale and background

-Organizing Python code in a package has a lot of advantages and actually simplifies development — but the first hours can be tricky.
-To facilitate this process, you can use tools such as [Cookiecutter](https://cookiecutter.readthedocs.io/), but they themselves are quite advanced and offer a lot of functionalities that you need to learn — quite often, this complexity makes development more difficult, sometimes changing it to a nightmare.
+Organizing Python code in a package has a lot of advantages and can significantly simplify development — but the first hours can be tricky.
+To facilitate this process, you can use tools such as [Cookiecutter](https://cookiecutter.readthedocs.io/), but they themselves are quite advanced and offer a lot of functionalities that you need to learn — quite often, this complexity makes development more difficult, sometimes changing the hours spent with the tool into a nightmare.

 To facilitate this step, I created a package template and have been using it for about a year.
 Life got easier.
 But the template required some manual work that could be automated.
 This is when I thought that a script would be better, so I wrote one.
 It worked fine indeed, and things got even easier.
 And then I thought, as this is so useful for me, why not make it useful for others?
 So, I made this package, and now you can use it just like me.

 `makepackage` offers only one function, available via shell.
-The only thing you need to do is to install `makepackage` (e.g., in a virtual environment or in your system Python installation) and run a simple shell command (which works under both Linux and Windows).
-The command, as you will see below, takes one required argument: a package's name; you can add `cli` to create a CLI package, as otherwise it will not have command-line interface.
+The only thing you need to do is to install `makepackage` (preferably in a virtual environment you will use only to create new packages) and run a simple shell command (which works under both Linux and Windows).
+The command, as you will see below, takes one required argument: a package's name; you can add `--cli` to create a CLI package, as otherwise (without the flag) it will not have command-line interface.

 The use of `makepackage` is very simple, but this does not come without costs: it creates just one type of structure, though you can change it manually:
 * you have to fill in some fields in setup.py
-* setup.py will include `pytest`, `wheel`, `black` and `mypy` in the `dev` mode; you can remove them manually before installation
+* setup.py will include `pytest`, `wheel`, `black` and `mypy` in the `dev` mode; you can remove them manually before installing the package in the editable mode
 * the package will use `pytest` for unit testing and `doctest` for documentation testing

 > You will find annotated code in `ziuziu` (given the simplicity of the functions, the annotations are very simple), and you can run `mypy` on it, with success.

-The idea behind `makepackage` is to offer a tool that creates a working simplistic package that one can extend and develop.
+The idea behind `makepackage` is to offer a tool that creates a working package with a simple but common structure, which can be then extended and developed.
 And indeed, you will find in it tests (both `pytest`s and `doctest`s) that pass; you can install the package in the editable mode, and after that you will be able to import it.
 So, the resulting package is just fine, and you can immediately move to development.

 > `makepackage` offers one of many possible structures, and it assumes you will use `pytest` for testing.
 If you want to use other solutions, you should either create a package manually or use another tool.

 ## Using `makepackage`